"Neutrik is often asked whether the shiny silver tab on typical XLR cable connectors should be connected to anything."

 "In the course of the evolution of the AV industry, it has come to be that this tab is practically never terminated.
 This means, in turn, that the shell is not grounded.
 When in doubt, simply leave this tab unterminated."

 "Whether or not they are internally wired to the shield signal, XLR cable connector shells always make an electrical connection to chassis connector shells once the two are mated."

 "Typically, chassis connectors need to be grounded.
-The industry best practice is generally to tie all of the chassis connector shell, pin 1, and the enclosure shield to a common ground."
+The industry best practice is generally to tie all of the chassis connector shells, pin 1 (cable shields), and the enclosure shield to a common ground."

 Neutrik USA Today - Grounding XLR connectors - Volume 6, Issue 2, June 2016

 Additional Reading: AES48 - "AES standard on interconnections - Grounding and EMC practices - Shields of connectors in audio equipment containing active circuitry."